 I hear footsteps on the stairs.
 I jump up, start pounding the door again and yelling, forgetting about my dignity, or what’s left of it.

 Someone shoves open the door for me.
 A waitress.
 She’s been sent to investigate by my husband.
 After twenty minutes.
 TWENTY MINUTES!!!

 “The door was stuck,” I say, superfluously.
 She’s all spic and span in a white uniform and might actually be a nurse ready to take me to the insane asylum.
 She gives a little shrug.

 “Yes, madame,” says she, “sometimes it be like that.”

-NOTE: I’m told no one realized it was me banging on the door and screaming my head off; they thought they were just hearing the construction noises next door.
-(I sound like a construction worker?)
+Afterword: They tell me no one realized it was me banging on the door and screaming my head off; they thought they were just hearing the construction noises next door.
+(I sound like a screeching chainsaw?)
 However, it is now a marital ritual that when I go off into the wild yonder to enjoy whatever facilities are present, I give my mate a long, meaningful look and he will nod and say: “Five minutes.”

 * * *

 Have you experienced any toilet traumas, foreign or domestic?
 Surely you must.
 Do share and make my day!